awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

 **Evaluation job**  <a name="term-evaluation-job"></a>
 A workload that tests the performance of a model\.
 Performance is measured by given metrics after the training job is done\.
 The standard AWS DeepRacer performance metric is the driving time that an agent takes to complete a lap on a track\.
 Another metric is the percentage of the lap completed\.

+## Racing Event Terminology<a name="racing-event-terminology"></a>

+**League/Competition**
+In the context of AWS DeepRacer League events, the terms league and competition relate to the competition structure\.
+AWS sponsors the AWS DeepRacer League, which means we own it, design it, and execute it\.
+A competition has a start and end date\.

+**Season**
+A competition can repeat in subsequent years\.
+We call these different seasons \(for example, the 2019 season or 2020 season\)\.
+Rules can change from season to season, but are typically consistent within a season\.
+Terms and conditions for the AWS DeepRacer League can vary from season to season\.

+**Circuit**
+In the AWS DeepRacer League, you can choose to race in the Summit Circuit or in the Virtual Circuit\.
+The Summit Circuit refers to in\-person races happening at selected AWS Summits\.
+The Virtual Circuit refers to the online races happening in the AWS DeepRacer console\.

+**Event**
+As defined by the rules, an event is an AWS DeepRacer League occurance where you can participate in a race\.
+It can be in\-person, like the Summit Circuit, or online, like the virtual circuit\.
+An event has a start and end date\.
+Virtual Circuit events will typically last a month, whereas Summit Circuit events will typically last a day\.
+There can be many events in a season, and some rules, such as how we rank those participating in an event, select who wins, and what happens thereafter are subject to change\.

+**Race type**
+There are flexible options for race types available at each event\.
+In the Summit Circuit, you can choose to race in a time\-trial \(TT\) race, or in a head\-to\-head \(H2H\) race, or both\.
+In the Virtual Circuit, you can race in a time\-trial \(TT\), object\-avoidance \(OA\), or head\-to\-head \(H2H\) race, or all three\.
+Beginning in 2020, the default Virtual Circuit program includes TT, OA, and H2H\.
+However, we may add a fourth bonus race at a particular event\.
+Alternatively, an event host could choose to only offer a TT race\.
+Each race type may also specify the number of laps, how racers are ranked and so on\.